 For the past 20 years or so, we have been encouraged to feed our cats dry food.
-Dry food is convenient to feed and most of us are very busy people.
-It allows us to fill up their bowl with far more food than they actually need and allow our cats to eat when they are hungry.
-This can work for some cats, but others will overeat if they are given the chance.
+Dry food is convenient to feed, and most of us are very busy people.
+It allows us to fill up their bowl with far more food than they need and let our cats eat when they are hungry.
+This can work for some cats, but others will overeat if they are given a chance.

 - Don’t give your cat treats, table scraps or free-feed if the cat is prone to obesity.

 - Don’t feel sorry for your cat as he begs for more food.
 Think about the bigger picture, his future health.

-- One person should be in charge of feeding, that way the cat won’t inadvertently be fed twice.
-Every day our Oriental tries to tell other members of the household he’s not been fed when in-fact he has.
+- One person should be in charge of feeding; that way the cat won’t inadvertently be fed twice.

 - If he does beg you for more food, try distracting him with play, or groom him or even some fresh water.

-- Leave food down for 20 minutes, any uneaten food should then be removed.
+- Leave food down for 20 minutes and remove any uneaten food.

 It is easy to determine if your cat is overweight or underweight by feeling the body.

 - The underweight cat will have easily palpable ribs, spine, and hips.
-There will be an obvious abdominal tuck.
+There will be an apparent abdominal tuck.

 - The cat within the healthy weight range will have ribs which can be felt, but with a slight fat covering.
 As you stand above your cat, he should go in just behind the shoulders and again, just in front of the hind legs.